- What is ACU Student Accommodation-Sydney?

 Are pets allowed?

 Permission may be given to have fish and Certified service animals (such as guide dogs) required by students will be permitted.
-Please contact the residential team via email@example.com to enquire further.
+Please contact the residential team via the contact us form to enquire further.

 Can I smoke in the apartments?